Dem 50

 Walz is also trying to lower expectations.
 He said that he will be up against a Yale Law School graduate who is currently a U.S. senator.
 He expects Vance will be well prepared and that is likely to be true.
 Unlike Trump, Vance will probably also listen to his prep team and try to absorb what they have to tell him.
 He is also known to be a skilled debater.

 The conventional wisdom is that vice presidential candidates don't matter much and their debates matter even less.
 Nevertheless, in a really close election, half a point here and half a point there could matter.
 Walz' team has probably drilled a couple of key facts into his head, like there are 65 million households with a dog in America and 47 million with a cat.
 Only 11 million have a pet fish.
-The moderators might just throw out a sentence containing "dog" and "food" and not with the attention of asking the candidates what they feed their pets.
+The moderators might just throw out a sentence containing "dog" and "food" and not with the intention of asking the candidates what they feed their pets.
 (V)

 This item appeared on www.electoral-vote.com.
 Read it Monday through Friday for political and election news, Saturday for answers to reader's questions, and Sunday for letters from readers.